 What you can complain about

-If you think you have been treated unfairly by a Western Australian State Government agency, statutory authority, local government or public university (public authority), we may be able to help you.
+If you think you have been treated unfairly by a Western Australian State Government department or authority, or a local government, we may be able to help you.

 Who you can complain to us about

-You can complain about any decision, action or inaction by any of the bodies within the Ombudsman's jurisdiction but only if:
+You can complain about any decision, action or inaction by public authorities but only if:

 • The complaint is related to a matter of administration - the decision making practices and actions of public authorities in providing their services to the public; and